pombreda/lepl/doc-src/manual/closing.rst

 Closing Remarks
 ===============

-This chapter is for, comments, etc, that didn't fit elsewhere in the documentation.
+This chapter is for comments that didn't fit elsewhere in the documentation.

 .. index:: Tim Peters, Sam Wilmott, Pattern Matching in Python, Guy Cousineau,